ghdl/ghdl/doc/using/InvokingGHDL.rst

      constant state1 : state := state1;
     end pkg2;

   Some code (such as Xilinx packages) have such constructs, which are valid.

   (The scope of the :samp:`state1` constant start at the `constant` word.
 Because the constant :samp:`state1` and the enumeration literal :samp:`state1` are homograph, the enumeration literal is hidden in the immediate scope of the constant).

   This option also relaxes the rules about pure functions.
 Violations result in warnings instead of errors.

 .. option:: -fpsl

   Enable parsing of PSL assertions within comments.
-See :ref:`PSL_implementation`, for more details.
+See section ':ref:`PSL_implementation`' for more details.

 .. option:: --no-vital-checks
 .. option:: --vital-checks

   Disable or enable checks of restriction on VITAL units.
 Checks are enabled by default.

   Checks are performed only when a design unit is decorated by a VITAL attribute.
 The VITAL attributes are :samp:`VITAL_Level0` and :samp:`VITAL_Level1`, both declared in the :samp:`ieee.VITAL_Timing` package.

   Currently, VITAL checks are only partially implemented.
-See :ref:`VHDL_restrictions_for_VITAL`, for more details.
+See section ':ref:`VHDL_restrictions_for_VITAL`' for more details.

-.. option:: --PREFIX=<PATH>
+.. option:: --PREFIX<=PATH>

-  Use :file:`PATH` as the prefix path to find commands and pre-installed (std and ieee) libraries.
+  Use :file:`PATH` as the prefix path to find commands and pre-installed (:samp:`std` and :samp:`ieee`) libraries.

 .. option:: -v

   Be verbose.
 For example, for analysis, elaboration and make commands, GHDL displays the commands executed.

 Warnings
 =============